GipsyPotter/PDFtoPNG/README.md

 ```
 2 - Enter the path of the pdf file

-3 - Enter the path of the folder where you want to save the images
+3 - Enter the path of the folder where you want to save the images (if just name are entered, the images will be saved in the Desktop)

-## Note

-This program will automatically create a folder on your Desktop and save all files there
+4 - Enter zoom level (1 = 100%, 2 = 200%, etc...), default is 2

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)